-You can adjust for dividend reinvestment (note: no fees or taxes) and inflation (measured by CPI).
-The results also show a measure of volatility – the monthly realized historical volatility and annual realized historical volatility, which will automatically recompute for any new monthly data we add (you should follow our S&P 500 Dividend Reinvestment Calculator for updates).
-Finally, if you select an ending month in the ‘Input’ tab, DQYDJ will calculate every period ending on that month – useful for historical period comparisons.
+Choose to adjust for dividend reinvestment (note: no fees or taxes) and inflation.
+The results show a measure of volatility - the monthly realized historical volatility and annual realized historical volatility.
+Finally, if you select an ending month in the 'Input' tab, DQYDJ will calculate every period ending on that month - useful for historical period comparisons.

 The S&P 500 Historical Return Calculator

 How to Use the S&P 500 Historical Return Calculator

 There are only three inputs you'll need to think about before running the tool.
 There is no hard limit on the number of periods – select as many periods as you think your eyesight and computer will handle (or run it multiple times).

 Also: all returns are annualized, unless otherwise noted.
 This means you can directly compare results between time periods, but you will see unbelievable numbers for smaller time frames - a high monthly return looks even higher when annualized!